How Much Does Roof Vent Installation Cost?

 Eaves Roof Vents

 Eaves vents are also known as soffit vents.
 They are fitted beneath the eaves of a roof where it extends beyond the warm wall line.
-When combined correctly with other roof vent technology, soffit vents enable the right airflow for your attic.

-The two types or sub-categories of eaves/soffit vents are continuous and individual.
+The two types or sub-categories of eaves/soffit vents are: continuous and individual.
 The former has become a more popular choice recently since they allow more fresh air to enter a loft space than do individual soffit vents.

-Among the downsides of eaves vents are that moist air may gather beneath the soffits, which in turn would hinder the capacity of these vents to function properly.
+Among the downsides of eaves vents is that moist air may gather beneath the soffits, which in turn would hinder the capacity of these vents to function properly.
 This brings with it the risk of roof damage as well as risking damage to the siding and under eaves.

 Pros